How Does Blockchain Amplify AdTech Industry

 However, this slowness is justified.
 The thing is – you need to verify every operation.
 And that keeps in line every single action inside the system.

 One of the possible solutions to the problem is through the diverse use of smart contracts.
 This will allow to automate operations to a certain extent and make things faster.

-Another big challenge for full-scale adoption of blockchain in ad tech is lack of standardization.
+Another big challenge for full-scale adoption of blockchain in ad tech is the lack of standardization.
 Why it matters?
-One word - compatibility.
-Standards are like universal language.
+One word – compatibility.
+Standards are like a universal language.
 Their existence guarantees compatibility and rapid development of the technology.
 Standards enable the combination of various solutions into one superior.

 At the moment, IAB is actively working on the guidelines, but it is a long way to go.
 Sure, there are custom solutions here and there, but lack of standardization means none of them are compatible with each other.
-Which also means that a joint effort in evolving the technology and exploring its further possibilities of use is virtually impossible.
+This also means that a joint effort in evolving the technology and exploring its further possibilities of use is virtually impossible.